JIC-CSB/dtool/README.rst

 Development
 ~~~~~~~~~~~

+- *Changed tar creation to force README.yml and manifest.json to be first two files*
 - Added logging of API version to CLI
 - Added --version argument to CLI
 - Added output of next command and outside-tool actions to CLI